 Instructions

-- In another bowl, whisk together the buttermilk, eggs, melted butter, maple syrup, and vanilla extract.
+- In a separate bowl, whisk the buttermilk, eggs, melted butter, maple syrup, and vanilla extract until smooth.

-- Pour the wet ingredients into the dry ingredients and stir until just combined.
-Be careful not to overmix; a few lumps are okay.
+- Pour the wet ingredients into the dry ingredients and gently stir just until combined.
+The batter should be thick with a few small lumps, avoid over mixing.

-- Grease the waffle iron lightly if needed.
-Pour the waffle batter into the hot waffle iron and cook according to the manufacturer's instructions, usually until the waffles are golden brown and crisp.
+- Lightly grease the waffle iron if needed, then pour the batter into the hot iron.
+Cook according to your waffle maker's instructions until the waffles are golden and crisp.

 Nutrition